mzbac/chatgpt-backup-extension/README.md

 ## Checking Progress

-You can monitor the progress of the backup process by opening the browser's developer console.
+You can monitor the progress of the backup process directly on the ChatGPT page.
+A progress bar with relevant information will be displayed at the bottom right corner of the page, updating in real-time as the backup process progresses.

+Additionally, you can still check the progress in the browser's developer console.
 To do this:

-1. Right-click anywhere on the page and select "Inspect" or press `Ctrl + Shift + I` (Windows/Linux) or `Cmd + Opt + I` (Mac).
+Right-click anywhere on the page and select "Inspect" or press Ctrl + Shift + I (Windows/Linux) or Cmd + Opt + I (Mac).
-2. Click on the "Console" tab in the developer tools panel.
+Click on the "Console" tab in the developer tools panel.
-3. You should see the progress messages like the following:
+You should see the progress messages like the following:

 ```plaintext
 GPT-BACKUP::STARTING::TOTAL-OFFSETS::60